raffaelespazzoli/openshift-opa/README.md

     - /etc/origin/master/opa-policy-controller.kubeconfig
 ```

-These above steps are intentionally left manual because the are significnaly differetn between the 3.x and 4.x version of OCP.
+These above steps are intentionally left manual because the are significantly different between the 3.x and 4.x version of OCP.

 ## Examples

 ### no IfnotPresent image pull policy and latest images

-This rule will prevent users from deplying images with the IfNotPresent image pull policy and the latest tag in the image.
+This rule will prevent users from deploying images with the IfNotPresent image pull policy and the latest tag in the image.

 Run the following command to deploy the rule.